 The enumerators are paid based on how successful they were in collecting completed census forms from members of the public.
 Enumerators have an average of 430 dwellings in their area.
 In 2022, they were paid €4.10 for every completed census form they collected.
 They were only paid €1.20 for each vacant home in their area, so enumerators were strongly incentivised to persist in attempting to make contact with householders.

-The CSO has produced new additional figures giving an insight into why some of the 166,752 dwellings were vacant on Census night.
+The CSO has produced new additional figures giving an insight into why some of the 163,433 dwellings were vacant on Census Night.
 While we don’t have a complete picture, we did note that many of the dwellings recorded as vacant were for sale, were rental properties, had a deceased owner, or were being renovated.
 Many of these may well have been occupied again a few weeks after the Census was completed.
-The CSO is planning to produce more complete information on this topic in 2023.

 The vacant dwellings figure reported by the Revenue Commissioners is based on a new approach where vacancy was self-declared by people completing their Local Property Tax return in 2021.
 This represents a completely different way of defining and measuring vacancy compared with the census and consequently has delivered different results.
 It should also be noted that there are other measures of housing vacancy based on alternative definitions and approaches that also produce a different count, including the figures regularly published by the Geodirectory in the Geoview report.